Covid-19 Coronavirus: PM 'gutted' by Bauer Media closure; Unveils leave scheme for essential workers, launches Covid-19 WhatsApp group

 But the Government was still looking to rescue them with mercy flights.

-Ardern said she will endeavor to work with foreign Governments to bring those Kiwis home.
+Ardern said she will endeavour to work with foreign Governments to bring those Kiwis home.

 Govt's use of Zoom